 The Shareholders’ Agreement also specified that when a shareholder is deemed to have given a Transfer Notice under Article 3, ownership of the shares is transferred back to the employer, and the employee is entitled to the “fair value” of their shares.

-Mickelsteins did not receive a notice of termination from his employer; however, 30 days from the date of his termination, his employer repurchased his shares and paid him almost $1 million.
-Mickelsteins did not receive any share bonuses from the date of his termination.
+Mikelsteins did not receive a notice of termination from his employer; however, 30 days from the date of his termination, his employer repurchased his shares and paid him almost $1 million.
+Mikelsteins did not receive any share bonuses from the date of his termination.

 Decision of the Motion Judge

-The motion judge made determinations as to: (a) Mickelsteins’ wrongful dismissal claim; (b) the trigger date for the employer’s right to repurchase Mickelsteins’ shares and for the value he was entitled to be paid for them; and (c) Mickelsteins’ entitlement to a share bonus.
+The motion judge made determinations as to: (a) Mikelsteins’ wrongful dismissal claim; (b) the trigger date for the employer’s right to repurchase Mikelsteins’ shares and for the value he was entitled to be paid for them; and (c) Mikelsteins’ entitlement to a share bonus.

-The motion judge awarded Mickelsteins damages for wrongful dismissal based on a 26-month notice period.
-He also concluded that Mickelsteins was entitled to receive payment for his shares with the value calculated at the end of the reasonable notice period, and to receive the share bonus that would have accrued during the reasonable notice period.
+The motion judge awarded Mikelsteins damages for wrongful dismissal based on a 26-month notice period.
+He also concluded that Mikelsteins was entitled to receive payment for his shares with the value calculated at the end of the reasonable notice period, and to receive the share bonus that would have accrued during the reasonable notice period.

-The employer appealed the motion judge’s determinations relating to the value of Mickelsteins’ shares and the share bonus.
+The employer appealed the motion judge’s determinations relating to the value of Mikelsteins’ shares and the share bonus.

 Decision of the OCA